 Traci Jackson’s second graders can’t stop talking about food.
 They are bragging about family recipes for asparagus and recommending potato salad instead of French fries.
 They are demanding succotash at school and at home.
 And Michigan farmers are to thank for the students’ newfound fresh-food enthusiasm.

 Food service director Patty Wall uses state match funding to introduce students to Michigan-grown ingredients.
-Saugatuck Public Schools receives funding from 10 Cents a Meal for School Kids & Farms, Michigan’s farm to school state policy program that provides matching funds for grant-winning schools to purchase locally grown fruits, vegetables, and legumes.
+Saugatuck Public Schools receives funding from 10 Cents a Meal for Michigan's Kids & Farms, Michigan’s farm to school state policy program that provides matching funds for grant-winning schools to purchase locally grown fruits, vegetables, and legumes.

 On Fridays, Wall sends samples to classrooms and students taste the feature of the week together, exploring unfamiliar flavors and textures in a safe environment.